-This chapter describes the standard QuartzDesk installation.
-If you are only evaluating QuartzDesk, you may be interested in the one-step installation mode to dramatically reduce the number of required installation steps.
-For details, please refer to our FAQs (search for "one-step installation").
+This chapter describes the standard QuartzDesk Web Application installation.
+If you are only evaluating, you can run QuartzDesk Web Application in the one-step installation mode to dramatically reduce the number of required installation steps.
+For details, please see our FAQs and search for "one-step installation".